EmilFabel04/PROG7312_POE_PART2_COMPLETE/README.md

    - Visual Studio 2022 17.8 or later
    - Workload: “ASP.NET and web development” (includes .NET 8 SDK)
 2. Unzip & open
-   - Download the ZIP of this repository
+   - Download the ZIP of this repository or from submission
    - Extract to a short path (e.g., `C:\Projects\MunicipalityMVC`) to avoid long path issues
    - Double‑click `MunicipalityMVC.sln` to open the solution in Visual Studio
 3. Restore & select startup